sebseager/cryoem-picker-eval/guides/sphire-cryolo.md

 ### Picking

-To pick particles (not filaments) using either one of the general models (if following configuration/training method 1) or a model you refined or trained in the previous section, run the following:
+To pick particles (not filaments) for every micrograph in `mrc/` using either one of the general models (if following configuration/training method 1) or a model you refined or trained in the previous section, run the following:

 ```shell script
 cryolo_predict.py -c cryolo_output/cryolo_config.json -w path/to/model.h5 -i mrc/ -g 0 -o cryolo_output/ -t 0.3